MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-extension-key-vault-trace.md

 **INTRODUCED IN:** Business Central 2020 release wave 2

 App key vault telemetry gathers information about the acquisition of secrets in Azure Key Vaults by extensions at runtime.
-Secrets are a kind of credential used for authenticating an extension.
 For an overview of app key vaults and secrets, see [Using App Key Vaults with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Extensions](../developer/devenv-app-key-vault-overview.md).

 The app key vault secret process has two operations: *initialization* and *retrieval*.
 The telemetry data provides information about the success or failure for each of these operations.
 There are various conditions that cause a failure.
 The failure messages provide insight into the cause of the failure, helping you identify, troubleshoot, and resolve issues.